Transporting Firewood Harms Campground Forests

 We discourage moving firewood because other forest pests can be moved in it.
 If you are not moving firewood from a Michigan Department of Agriculture (MDA) Emerald Ash Borer quarantine area and you live in the Lower Peninsula, you can legally move firewood anywhere in the Lower Peninsula.
 It is illegal to move any hardwood firewood out of the Lower Peninsula no matter where it originated.
 Hardwood firewood being brought over the Mackinac Bridge will be confiscated.
 Even though moving firewood in the Lower Peninsula is legal, we encourage all campers to buy local sources of firewood when they camp at state campgrounds.

 2. I live in a quarantined area; can I take firewood as long as it's not ash with me?

 You cannot move any deciduous firewood (from trees that lose their leaves in the fall) from a quarantined area.

 3. I don't want to buy firewood at the campground where I am staying; why can't I move firewood?

 4. Are you saying I can only take pine to burn at a state park?

 You cannot bring ash firewood onto or into a state park anywhere in Michigan.
 You also cannot take any deciduous firewood from a MDA quarantined area.

 5. Does this rule apply if I am going to a state forest campground?

 Yes.
-You cannot bring ash firewood onto any DNR managed lands including state parks, forest campgrounds, recreation areas, access sites and forests.
+You cannot bring ash firewood onto any DNR-managed lands, including state parks, forest campgrounds, recreation areas, water access sites and forests.